arekyao/arekyao.github.com/source/_posts/2013-10-23-surfing-your-keyboard-in-bash-with-shortcut.markdown

 Well, here’s the new shortcuts I learned:

-ps: the em is my favourite
+ps: the marked ones as em are my favourite.

 <!-- more -->